kayx23/trakydeng.ca/content/projects/2021-07-05--aws-project.md

 <br>
 <br>

-This is a serverless backendsystem!!! currently in u se by a school club I was in for subscription sign-up and email distribution.
+This is a serverless backendsystem!! currently in u se by a school club I was in for subscription sign-up and email distribution.

 Inspired by Mailimp, which offers similar functionalities at a price, built the basic sign-up and email distribution functionalities using AWS Free Tier services.